wolke-wanderer/reproducible_code/README.md

 Run git pull to update the local repository to this master repository.

+Required are Python3.12 or higher and the modules to install from requirements.txt (below)

-Install required packages in a virtual environment via pip:
+Install required packages in a virtual environment via pip in a terminal (BASH/ZSH):
 ```bash
 # Create a new virtual environment
 python3 -m venv reproducible_venv